Best Camping Pillows of 2025

 • Height provides excellent support

-• Strap keeps pillow in case
+• Strap keeps pillow in place

 Cons